BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/WriteStatsGenOdfAngleFile.md

 7. Click on the *Bulk Load* sub tab
 8. Select the file that was just written
 9. Load the data and inspect the ODF that was generated.

+**StatsGenerator can not load data from standard .ang or .ctf files.
+So if you want to get the ODF from an existing experimental data set and you have one of those files then you can use that functionality in StatsGenerator**

 ## Notes on Implementation ##